-This week, on 22nd March 2017, my Virgin Atlantic plane was hit by lightning, which was very normal.
+On 22nd March 2017, our Virgin Atlantic plane was hit by lightning, which was very normal.
 We returned to Gatwick, which was not.
 What happened?
 Is lightning dangerous?
 Will I finally get the right things out of the overhead locker!?

-After realising we were sitting on the Premium Economy bulkhead row of Virgin Atlantic’s Boeing 747 Hot Lips, we started to sort out the bits and pieces we would need for the flight.
-Sitting on front row, you have to put everything in the overhead locker to ensure that the aisles and exits are clear.
+After realising we were sitting on the Premium Economy bulkhead row of Virgin Atlantic‘s Boeing 747 Hot Lips, we started to sort out the bits and pieces we would need for the flight.
+Sitting on the front row, you have to put everything in the overhead locker to ensure that the aisles and exits are clear.

 First I forgot my headphones in my bag so Karl had to get up and fetch it.
 Then I realised I’d forgotten my slippers and pillow in my bag, so up he jumped again.
 Five minutes passed.
 We sat chatting and sipping our prosecco with the friends we were travelling with, Carolyn and James, and I realised I’d forgotten to get my USB cable out…he told me I should get it myself.

 There was a slight delay pushing back from the gate but soon we were rolling steadily towards the runway.
 One quick right turn and we picked up speed.
-The nose came up quickly (we are used to smaller planes than the huge 747s) but thankfully the rest of the jet caught up with it and we started a steep climb.
+The nose came up quickly (we are used to smaller planes than the huge Boeing 747) but thankfully the rest of the jet caught up with it and we started a steep climb.

 It was a foul, grey, rainy day in London, the kind that makes travelling to Jamaica all the sweeter.
 The rain had started just as we had dashed into Gatwick’s North Terminal and so we knew it might be a bumpy ride through the clouds.